ibm-cloud-docs/openwhisk/functions-cli.md

    <dt>--native</dt>
    <dd>You can use the `--native` argument as shorthand for `--docker openwhisk/dockerskeleton`.
 This argument allows you to create and deploy an executable that runs inside the standard Docker action SDK.
-       <ol><li>When you create a Docker image, a binary executable is created inside the container located at `/action/exec`.
-Copy the `/action/exec` file to your local file system and zip it into `exec.zip`.</li>
+       <ol><li>When you create a Docker image, an executable is created inside the container located at `/action/exec`.
+Copy the `/action/exec` file to your local file system and compress it into `exec.zip`.</li>
        <li>Create a Docker action that receives the executable as initialization data.
 The `--native` argument replaces the `--docker openwhisk/dockerskeleton` argument.</li></ol>

    <dt>--param <em>KEY</em> <em>VALUE</em>, -p <em>KEY</em> <em>VALUE</em></dt>